Large-Scale Minimization of the Pseudospectral Abscissa: Numerical Results

 We express $A + BKC$ in the form $A(x) = A + \sum_{j=1}^6 x_j A_j$, where $x_j = k_{1j}$, $x_{3+j} = k_{2j}$, and $A_j = B(:,1) C(j,:)$, $A_{3+j} = B(:,2) C(j,:)$ for $j = 1,2,3$, while $B(:,1)$ and $B(:,2)$ represent the first and second columns of $B$.
 We minimize $\alpha_{\epsilon}(x)$ for $\epsilon = 0.2$ with the constraints that $x_j \in [-1,1]$ for $j = 1,\dots, 6$.
 The subspace framework terminates after 4 subspace iterations with optimal $x_\ast$ corresponding to the following matrix:

-It appears from Figure \ref{fig:HF2D2_psa} that the computed global minimizer is accurate.
-The resulting matrix is asymptotically stable, as indeed $\alpha_{\epsilon}(x_\ast) = -0.4124020$.
+The resulting matrix $A + B K_\ast C$ is asymptotically stable; indeed $\alpha_{\epsilon}(x_\ast) = -0.4124020$.
+Figure \ref{fig:HF2D2_psa} depicts $\alpha_{\epsilon}(\widetilde{x}^{(j)})$ for five thousand randomly chosen $\widetilde{x}^{(j)}, \, j = 1, \dots , 5000$.
+Every random $\widetilde{x}^{(j)}$ here is formed so that each one of its six components comes from a uniform distribution over $[-1,1]$.
+Computing all these $\epsilon$-pseudospectral abscissa takes about 41 minutes, yet the smallest value of the $\epsilon$-pseudospectral abscissa over all these randomly chosen points is $-0.3092196$, significantly larger than $\alpha_{\epsilon}(x_\ast) = -0.4124020$.
 As depicted in Figure \ref{fig:HF2DF_plot_psa}, whereas one of the components of $\Lambda_{\epsilon}(0)$ is fully on the right-hand side of the complex plane, the rightmost component of $\Lambda_{\epsilon}(x_\ast)$ is fully contained in the open left-half of the complex plane.
 In terms of the runtime, now the reduced optimization problems take more time than the time to compute $\alpha_{\epsilon}(x)$ as reported in Table \ref{table:HF2DF_results}.
 Yet, the overall runtime for the subspace framework is quite reasonable considering the system at hand is of order 3796, and there are several optimization parameters.
 Once again the time required for the direct minimization of $\alpha_{\epsilon}(x)$ (where again the objective $\alpha_{\epsilon}(x)$ is computed via the subspace framework in \cite{Kressner2014}) is significantly more than the overall runtime for the subspace framework.